NicoleQueen/git-workflow-merge-conflicts/README.md

 ## Identify Merge Conflicts

+In Git, "merging" is the act of integrating another branch into your current working branch.
 How does this happen?
 Let's take a simple scenario: We were very careful to pull down a working branch and made several commits documenting our progress.
-However, when we are ready to "push" our changes back up to the remote branch or "merge" them into another branch such as `master`, we get got an error from Git along the lines of:
+However, when we are ready to "push" our changes back up to the remote branch or "merge" them into another branch such as `master`, we get an error from Git along the lines of:

 ```bash
 Auto-merging README.md